TaleTime/TaleTime_2/README.md

 It comes with all tools required for developing and configuring your emulators.

 While already being configured for Android projects, the IDE is still missing support for Flutter.
-But this can simply be added by installing the [Flutter Plugin](https://plugins.jetbrains.com/plugin/9212-flutter).
+This can easily be added by installing the [Flutter Plugin] (https://plugins.jetbrains.com/plugin/9212-flutter).
 You can also add the [Flutter Intl Plugin](https://plugins.jetbrains.com/plugin/13666-flutter-intl).

 In order to open the project properly, import only the `taletime/` folder into Android Studio.